tphillips/MeshMqtt/README.md

 ## CLI Usage (Not using Docker)

-If you want to avoid Docker and use the cli, you will need to build it..
+If you want to avoid Docker and use the cli, you will need to build it.
 Run the cli program with required options:

 ```